marcus-waldman/Autumn/DUAL_API_SETUP_GUIDE.md

 ## Overview

-The Scientific Methods Engine now requires **both** Anthropic and Perplexity API keys for optimal functionality.
+The Autumn now requires **both** Anthropic and Perplexity API keys for optimal functionality.
 The system will guide users through a two-step setup process to configure both APIs before accessing the research phases.

 ## User Flow Scenarios